Cubs vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Chris Bassitt (11-6) will take the mound for the Blue Jays, his 25th start of the season.
+- The Blue Jays will send Hyun-Jin Ryu to the mound for his third start of the season.

 |Opponent